TVISTAURI6538/TVIS-Pi-0neers/README.md

 ## Traffic Sign Identification
 For effective traffic sign identification, we utilized a Raspberry Pi and a camera, implementing a systematic approach to detect and navigate around red and green traffic signs.

-- **Task Overview**: Use a Raspberry Pi and camera for traffic sign identification.
+- **Task Overview**: Use a Raspberry Pi and camera to identify traffic signs.

 - **HSV Calibration**: Define upper and lower HSV values for red and green traffic signs, applying masking and contouring techniques to isolate them.